 Forgot the login password?

-Actually it' s not a big problem if a user forgets his password.
-However, there are some special cases that should be considered and communicated.
+Actually it's not a big problem if a user forgets his password.
+However, some special cases should be considered and communicated.

 Now, if you click on "Forgot your password", you will receive the following message: